Akme Star Housing Finance Limited Udaipur

 C. Foreign Exchange Earnings and Outgo:

-Your company does not have any foreign exchange earning and outgoduring the year under review.
+Your company does not have any foreign exchange earnings and outgo during the yearunder review.
+Insurance

 Risk Management Framework